 Shantipur, Mirjibil, Hetarachara (also known as Khedarachara Mukhpara), Pujgang,

 Laogang, Hathimuktipara, Sarveswarpara, Napidapara and Dewan Bazar.

-After entering the Jumma villages, The Bangladeshi security personnel ordered the
+After entering the indigenous Jumma villages, The Bangladeshi security personnel ordered the

 inhabitants to assemble on open ground, men

 separate from women, away from the villagers' huts.
 While the villagers were

 held in this way their settlements were set on fire by

 the Muslim settlers.
 The Bangladeshi security personnel then opened

 fire randomly on the groups of villagers who were assembled, killing